 Gender Pay Gap Employer Statement

-Bank Australia believes a workplace culture which promotes equality, diversity and inclusion is critical for continued growth and success.
-Our goal is for our workforce to represent the varied cultures and life experiences of our customers and wider society, and for our employees to champion our efforts to be a more diverse and inclusive bank.
+Bank Australia believes a workplace culture that promotes equality, diversity and inclusion is critical for continued growth and success.
+Our goal is for our workforce to represent the varied cultures and life experiences of our customers and wider society, and for employees to champion our efforts to be a more diverse and inclusive bank.

-In 2023, the Bank continued to employ more female staff (60%) than male staff (40%).
+In 2024, the Bank continued to employ more female staff (55%) than male staff (45%).

 Need help?